Unique-Character-Sequence/java-academy-portfolio/README.md

 ![Screen Shot](https://i.imgur.com/jvtMKS0.png)

 Online Java Academy Project: This is an **actual commercial product** with a Figma design that was found on a freelancing resource.
-Multiple features will be added soon.

 ## Built With